temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 In the code, you configure your Worker process by creating create an async function called `run`.
 In the function body, you create and configure constant called `worker`, and it uses the TypeScript SDK to create a Worker with a `workflowsPath` that will run your activities and a specifies the name of a Task Queue.
 You need to define the Task Queue name, and in this example it is called `hello-world`.

-Your Worker is configured, and now you will use an `npm` script to start your Worker using Nodemon, which will watch for any changes.
+Your Worker is configured, and now you will use an `npm` script to start your Worker using Nodemon, which will reload whenever it detects changes in your file, hence the command name `start.watch`.
 Run the command:

 ```command
 npm run start.watch